 Gluten meal is a high protein material separated from starch.
 The final corn gluten meal is sold as animal feed with the specification of a minimum of 60% protein and 12% moisture.
-The centrifugal separation of gluten and starch described in step 5 in the process section can achieve protein levels over 70%, so low grade starch is often mixed with the gluten meal to obtain the final specifications.25 According to the USDA Agricultural Marketing Service for the week of September 5, 2017, the price of corn gluten meal in Midwest states was \$474.35/ton.
-Figure A10 gives the price of corn gluten meal in the Midwest from 1980 to 2015.
-The average annual price of corn gluten meal in the Midwest in 2015 was \$487.5 Gluten meal accounts for approximately 4% by mass of a typical corn wet milling plant's products according to survey information obtained from Cedar Rapids facilities.
+It is primarily used as a supplement in feeds for livestock, poultry, fish, and pets.
+In addition, corn gluten meal is known to be able to prevent some kinds of weed seeds from germinating, such as crabgrass, foxtails, dandelion, and pigweed.
+The centrifugal separation of gluten and starch described in step 5 in the process section can achieve protein levels over 70%; thus, low grade starch is often mixed with the gluten meal to obtain the final specifications.27 The U.S. Midwest price of corn gluten meal was \$508.93 per ton in June 2023, the lowest since October 2021.
+Figure A10 gives the price of corn gluten meal in the Midwest from 1981 to 2023.
+For the week ending August 4, 2023, corn gluten meal prices ranged between \$500-\$560 per ton in the central United States.
+Gluten meal accounts for approximately 4% by mass of a typical corn wet-milling plant's products according to survey information obtained from Cedar Rapids facilities.

-Oil, crude, and refined
+Corn oil, crude and refined

 Corn oil is the most valuable byproduct obtained from corn.
 It is obtained from the germ by mechanical expelling using screw presses or a combination of presses and solvent extraction using hexane.
 Using a screw press alone removes approximately 80% of the available oil in the germ and additionally using hexane extraction recovers a total of approximately 97% of the available oil.
-Crude corn oil is a mixture of triacylglycerols and extraneous components including free fatty acids (FFA), phospholipids, color bodies, odors, flavors, pesticides, aflatoxin, metals, oxidative byproducts, and milling residues.45 The refining process consists of filtration, degumming, caustic treatment, bleaching, winterizing, hydrogenating, and deodorizing.
+Crude corn oil is a mixture of triacylglycerols and extraneous components including free fatty acids, phospholipids, color bodies, odors, flavors, pesticides, aflatoxin, metals, oxidative byproducts, and milling residues.63 The refining process consists of filtration, degumming, caustic treatment, bleaching, winterizing, hydrogenating, and deodorizing.
 Phospholipids are removed during the degumming step and are dried and sold as a coproduct called lecithin.
 Lecithin is used as an emulsifier, antioxidant, nutrient, and dispersant.

-The USDA reports the average price for crude corn oil in Iowa in 2017 (January-September) as \$0.281/lb or \$562/ton (\$620/metric ton).
-The USDA Agricultural Marketing Service for the week of September 5, 2017, gives the price of crude corn oil in Midwest states as \$0.3675/lb or \$735/ton (\$810/ metric ton).
-Figure A11 gives the average annual price of corn oil in the US from 1994 to 2015.
-The average annual price of corn oil in the United States in 2015 was \$0.3925/lb, or \$785/ton.58 Corn oil amounts to 1-2 pounds per bushel of corn processed.
+Corn oil has a high nutritional value from high vitamin E, polyunsaturated fatty acids (PUFAs), and omega-6 acids.
+It has a high smoke point, making refined corn oil a good frying oil.
+Other food products containing corn oil include salad dressings, chips, sauces, bread, cookies, cereals, and margarine.
+In addition, corn oil is a feedstock for biodiesel and renewable diesel.
+Corn oil is also used in other industrial products, such as soap, paint, inks, textiles, and insecticides.
+The crude corn oil (edible) price in Chicago, IL, at the end of 2022 was \$1,200 per ton.
+Figure A11 provides historical prices of crude corn oil and distillers corn oil from 2014 to 2022.
+Corn oil amounts to 1-2 lb. per bushel of corn processed.
 For Cedar Rapids corn processing, this is approximately 1.7-3.4 million tons of oil per year.